isalew/selenium-sfdc/README.md

 The `selenium-sfdc` extension allows Selenium IDE tests to interact at a higher level with the Salesforce UI, and at a deeper level with the Salesforce API.

+*This repo is in rough development, and has plenty of areas for growth.
+If you would like to see improvements in this extension, please submit a pull request.*

 #### Use Cases

 -	Simplify IDE usage with high-level Salesforce commands